 In a desire to capture experience and to secure the past to figure the future, I explore the elaboration of memory, the construction of social relationships, and my fascination for the imperceptible.

-Through a multiform body of work and by borrowing techniques from sociology, history, journalism, and science, I explore the limits between the personal and subjective on the one hand, and the common and shared on the other.
-Divided between studio practice and public art practice, my work often takes the form of ephemeral installations or distributable pieces.
+Through a multiform body of work and by borrowing techniques from history, journalism, and science, I explore the limits between the personal and subjective on the one hand, and the common and shared on the other.
+Divided between studio practice, public art and civic engagement, my work often takes the form of installations, experimental archives, public intervention, and distributable pieces.